Vikas Krishan Yadav: 2010

 Yadav won a gold medal at the 2010 AIBA Youth World Boxing Championships in Tehran, Iran.

 He won a gold medal in 2010 AIBA Youth World Boxing Championships at Baku in the Lightweight category, after defeating Evaldas Petrauskas of Lithuania.

 He won a bronze medal in 2010 Summer Youth Olympics in Lightweight category after being defeated by Evaldas Petrauskas of Lithuania in the semifinals.

 At the 2010 Asian Games which were held in Guangzhou, China, he won the gold medal after defeating Hu Qing of China 5–4.

 2011 World Amateur Boxing Championships

-In the round of 64, Vikas defeated Asadullo Boimurodov of Kyrgyzstan 16:8.
-He faced Magomed Nurutdinov of Belarus in the round of 32 and tied the bout 10:10 but won because of last point scored.
-In the last 16, he faced Onder Sipal of Turkey whom he defeated by 14:7.
-In the quarter-finals, he faced Vasili Belous of Moldova and won 9:8.
-In the semi-finals, he met Taras Shelestyuk of Ukraine and lost by 15:12, earning the bronze medal in the welterweight category.
+At the 2011 World Amateur Boxing Championships, Yadav secured the bronze medal in the welterweight category.
+He advanced to the semi-finals after defeating Asadullo Boimurodov (16:8), Magomed Nurutdinov (on a tie-break), Önder Şipal (14:7), and Vasile Belous (9:8), before losing 15:12 to Ukraine's Taras Shelestyuk.

 2012 Olympics

-Yadav unexpectedly lost to Errol Spence Jr. of the United States of America in the last 16.
+Yadav lost to Errol Spence Jr. of the United States in the last 16.
 Yadav originally won the bout but Spence successfully appealed his 11–13 loss.
 Using video review, AIBA determined the bout referee gave too few cautions for holding fouls and should have awarded Spence at least four more points.